The national series

 The 27 Member states of the European Union

-The European Union (EU) is a political and economic association of 28 European States which delegate or transmit by treaty the exercise of certain powers to Community bodies.
-It stretches over 4.5 million square kilometres, is populated with over 511 million inhabitants and is the world’s leading economic power in terms of nominal GDP, In 2019, the EU will have 27 states following the exit of Great Britain - Brexit.
+The European Union (EU) is a political and economic association of 27 European States which delegate or transmit by treaty the exercise of certain powers to Community bodies.
+It stretches over 4.5 million square kilometres, is populated with over 511 million inhabitants and is the world’s leading economic power in terms of nominal GDP.
+In 2021, the EU has 27 states following the exit of Great Britain - Brexit.

 The 19 Member states of the Eurozone

 The Eurozone is a monetary area which groups the Member states of the European Union which adopted the euro (EUR, €) as exchange; on twenty seven Member states of the EU, nineteen use the euro.
 These nineteen countries represent more than 340 million inhabitants in 2017 for a GDP accumulated by 11 886 billion euros.

 The European Union has special relations with the European micro-states.
 These nations are all small sovereign political entities, but they have great heterogeneity in their political functioning.
 The Principality of Andorra, the Principality of Liechtenstein, the Principality of Monaco, the Republic of San Marino and the State of Vatican City maintain close diplomatic relations with European institutions.

 Andorra, Monaco, San Marino and the Vatican use the euro through a monetary agreement with the EU, and have obtained the right to issue a limited number of euro coins through previous monetary agreements with their neighbours.
 Liechtenstein uses the Swiss franc.

 The four micro states authorised to issue Euros